hi-names-nat/acmougda/README.md

 2. Install MinGW, and ensure it works.
 I suggest using [Chocolatey Package Manager](https://chocolatey.org/).
 You **can** use MSVC, however you will likely have to mess with the CMakeLists!
    1. Navigate to chocolatey.org/install
-   2. Run the script under 'Install Chocolatey for Indivdual use'
+   2. Run the script under 'Install Chocolatey for Individual use'
    3. Restart your shell
    4. Run `choco install mingw`
    5. run `g++` to ensure the proper installation